Skip to content

 Special Focus: Herniated Disc & Sciatica Relief

 If back or leg pain is affecting your daily life, our practice offers focused, non-invasive care to help you move and feel better.
 Using the highly precise Gonstead method and gentle spinal decompression, we work to reduce nerve pressure, improve mobility, and support your body’s natural healing.
-Your first visit includes a detailed evaluation and clear plan tailored to your needs, with guidance on posture, movement, and long-term spinal health.
+Your first visit includes a detailed evaluation and a clear plan tailored to your needs, with guidance on posture, movement, and long-term spinal health.

 Schedule Your Disc Specialist Consultation »